UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 investigate what drives avocado prices.
 We would like to know what time of year avocados are least expensive, and where avocados are the cheapest.
-Hopefully, the results of this investigation can give us insight on how to enjoy our beloved avocado toasts without breaking the bank.
+Hopefully, the results of this investigation can give us insight into how we can enjoy our beloved avocado toasts without breaking the bank.

 We will be answering the research question: **What is the strongest predictor of avocado prices in the United States?** Thus, our goal is to